 How To Avoid The Most Common Problems When Sending Flowers

-After a major floral holiday like Valentine’s Day or Mother’s Day, I usually visit several consumer review sites to see what issues people may have had when sending flowers.
+After a major floral holiday like Valentine’s Day or Mother’s Day, I usually visit several consumer review sites to see if people had problems when sending flowers for that holiday.

 It’s no surprise to me that the majority of complaints about flowers usually concern delivery.